Friday evening, Gerard shows up on time, bearing a magnum of chilled French champagne.

 Katja, “Da, ees gud, employees do not fuck dog.”

 They collect their stuff, check out, they aren’t charged for the unused night.
 That would be bad for business, particularly for guests who rented the Presidential suite and spent big bucks at dinner.
-It didn’t hurt that Ellen made reservations for the late spring, four nights in the same plush suite.
-And at the high season rate.

 The ride home is five hours, just far enough to be tedious, but they make it by three with a short stop at a Subway.